I spent $855.77 on Google Ads and got my ads banned five times.

 Seven weeks ago, inspired by my Reddit commenters, I started building an Outlook plugin.

-Three weeks ago, deep in the trenches of Outlook plugin development, I woke up in a cold sweat because I was 4 weeks into this project and had very little to show for it.
+Then, three weeks ago, deep in the trenches of Outlook plugin development, I awoke in a cold sweat because I was four weeks into this project and had very little to show for it.
 Using Microsoft’s developer ecosystem was slowing me down.
-Just to get a Microsoft 365 Developer Account had taken me 7 days of back and forth with various Microsoft support teams.
-And getting a free VS Code developer license had taken another 3 days of back and forth.
+Just to get a Microsoft 365 Developer Account had taken me seven days of back and forth with various Microsoft support teams.
+And getting a free VS Code developer license had taken another three days of back and forth.

 Along with my new stack slowing me down, one question kept echoing in the back of my mind: Is building a Microsoft Outlook plugin even the right thing to be doing?